JobsonAlmeidaTech/VemSerTech_Module2FinalProject_Individual/README.md

 ## Purpose

 At the end of the second module, each student was asked to carry out an individual project and a group project.
 This project refers to the individual one.
 The objective of this project was to build a system to manage loan requests made the day before.
 The following text contains all the project requirements that were written by the module teacher.
-To build this project was used javascript and typescript.
+To build this project was used typescript language.

 ## Requirements